leric2/GROMORA-harmo/documentation/quality_control_calibration.md

 Saves extra timestamps in extra raw and log files.

+## Calibration sub-routine

-## Outlier detection during the calibration
+### Outlier detection during the calibration

-ADDED OPTION FOR FFT overload !
+At some point of the routine, we are forced to remove some outliers data sothat they do not pollute the rest of the data for the day, the cycle, etc..
+This is the case when performing the calibration with hot and cold load to avoid that spurious spectra takes too much power in the averaging on a calibration cycle.

-As mentionned briefly already, we need to remove some spurious individual spectra when performing the hot-cold calibration to avoid them impacting too much the resulting calibrated spectra.
-During the calibration process, we therefore apply some outliers detection and removal to identify spurious individual hot, cold and sky spectra.
+During the calibration process (in the *calibrate* function), we therefore apply some outliers detection to identify and remove spurious individual hot, cold and sky spectra.
 More specifically, we introduce the following outliers detection techniques or variables to identify spurious spectra:

-\begin{enumerate}
+During effective calibration, we check individual spectra for:

-  \item Elevation angle for each spectrum within a certain range of values.
+1. Elevation angle check for hot, cold and sky position with an expected value and a certain threshold.

-  \item State of the analog-to-digital converter when a the spectrum was recorded.
+2. State of the analog-to-digital converter when a the spectrum was recorded (*FFT_adc_overload* in the log file)

-  \item Check that enough individual channels are comprised within a certain interval from the daily median (for hot and
+3. Check that enough individual channels are comprised within a certain interval from the daily median (for hot and cold spectra).
-        cold spectra).
 For sky spectra, as the atmosphere has a natural variation, we use the median of the calibration cycle instead of a daily median.
-\end{enumerate}

-At some point of the routine, we are forced to remove some outliers data sothat they do not pollute the rest of the data for the day, the cycle, etc..

-This is the case when performing the calibration with hot and cold load to avoid that spurious spectra takes too much power in the averaging on a cycle.

-1. During effective calibration, we check individual spectra for:

-    1. Elevation angle check for hot, cold and sky position.
-Absolute for hot and cold (might change for some period) and with a threshold (5deg) for sky measurement.

-    2. FFTC_adc_ovedrload in log file (was done globally and might be too much for some days where overload was constant, but then should we keep these days ?)

-    3. For hot and cold counts, we check that every cycle has at least 5% of its channels counts within the daily median counts +- 3 std deviation. (could be made on the 10 minutes averages but works quite good like that) We do the same for sky measurementt with +- 6 std deviation around the 10 minutes median.
+All the parameters controllings the outlier detecion are defined within the calibrationTool structure and can be adapted easily if needed.
+There is also a possibility to change the outlier detection techniques applied during a certain calibration by using the *outlierDectectionType* option in *calibrationTool*.
+It takes the following values:
+* standard: all 3 detection techniques are applied
+* noFFT: only 1. and 2. above, no check of the analog-to-digital converter applied (we realise that some time periods actually have constantly the *FFT_adc_overload* flag on).
+* none: no outlier detection during the calibration

-All individual cycle removal is recorded and plotted (if not too many) but not saved.
+Note that individual cycle removal is recorded and plotted (except if this there are too many) but not saved.
+These are the red, blue or green crosses on the level 1a plots (see UG) to represents respectively hot, cold or sky outliers detected during a calibration cycle.

-At that point, we also use the indiviual (cleaned) cycle to compute the standard deviation of TSys and Tb, using the global mean of all channel for Tsys and keeping a value for each channel in Tb.
+At that point, we also use the indiviual (cleaned) cycle to compute the standard deviation of the noise receiver temperature (stdTNoise) and of the brightness temperature (stdTb), using the channel averaged value of TNoise.

-### Improvements
+### Some possible Improvements

 Add threshold on the number of ADC overloads per cycle ?

-## Calibration Level1a flags
+### Level 1a flags

 In addition to the outliers removal during the calibration, there are some further checks done on the calibrated data.
-These checks are done within the \textit{\textbf{check\_calibrated}} function and result in the creation of a set of flags that are saved in the level 1a.
+These checks are done within the *check_calibrated* function and result in the creation of a set of flags that are saved in the level 1a.
 Contrary to the outliers detection, the flags are indicative of the data quality and do not lead to any data removal before level1a.
 Depending on the final use of the data, the user is then free to take these flags into account of not.
 Also the flags are determined for each calibration cycle (and not on individual spectrum) and are concerned with the followings parameters:

-2. After the calibration, we have a set of checks that are runned on the calibration cycle and are setting the following flags:
+After the calibration, we have a set of checks that are runned on the calibration cycle and are setting the following flags:

   		calibration_flags:errorCode_1 = "sufficientNumberOfIndices" ;
   		calibration_flags:errorCode_2 = "noiseTemperatureOK" ;